OverClxckedStudios/OverClxckedStudios/README.md

 ## Hi there 👋 My name is ClxckedDev

-**I am currently looking to collaberate on multiple discord and minecraft projects such as:
+## I am currently looking to collaberate on multiple discord and minecraft projects such as:
-**- Servers
+- Servers
 - Communities
 - Bot setups
 - Server Configurations